-The office of the Retention Specialist, Phaizon Wood, is located across from the Dean's Office at 5 Westmoreland Place.
-Student Retention may be best understood as a broad-based intervention which targets the full spectrum of college support services as they affect students indirectly and directly.
-The Retention Specialist is available to facilitate resolution of any difficulties a student may be experiencing in selecting a program of study, negotiating the steps on a career path, getting the answers to questions regarding college policy, or conflict over a decision to stay at Pacific Oaks or take a break.
+The office of the Enrollment Services, Phaizon Wood, is located across from the Dean's Office at 5 Westmoreland Place.
+Student retention may be best understood as a broad-based intervention which targets the full spectrum of college support services as they affect students indirectly and directly.
+Enrollment Services facilitate resolution of any difficulties a student may be experiencing in selecting a program of study, negotiating the steps on a career path, getting the answers to questions regarding college policy, or conflict over a decision to stay at Pacific Oaks or take a break.
 Appointments are available during office hours (posted on office door) or by arrangement.
 Please contact:

-Phaizon Wood, M.S.
-Retention Specialist 5 Westmoreland Place Pasadena, CA 91103 (818) 795-9161
+Phaizon Wood Director of Enrollment Services 5 Westmoreland Place Pasadena, CA 91103 (818) 397-1300